Matt95B/blog/_posts/2025-11-05-EntraID-Create-User-Bulk.md

 }
 ```

-## Bulk create users with Temporary Access Pass (TAP)
+## Bulk create users with Temporary Access Pass (TAP) - Option 2
 If you prefer using Temporary Access Pass (TAP) instead of mobile phone MFA, the script below creates users and generates a TAP for each one.
 The TAP values are exported to a CSV file for secure distribution.

 ```powershell
 Connect-MgGraph -Scopes `